 We have had many people tell us that discovering the evidence of creation is something akin to having “scales fall from their eyes” or removing blind spots and having a whole new world open up to them.
 As the “lights came on” they began to see the “facts” in a different light and everything began to fit together and make sense.
 They now see the wonderful power and glory of God reflected in what He has made, and marvel at His awesome wisdom and power.
 Some see further aspects of God’s love for them and their worth and dignity as human beings, created in the image of God.
 Some have even come into His full light for salvation in Jesus Christ.
 PTL!!

-This was published as an article in the January/February 2001 Think and Believe.
+Originally published in the January/February 2001 issue of Think and Believe.

 Please call our office or email us at email@example.com for additional resources on these subjects.